tmux/tmux/.github/ISSUE_TEMPLATE.md

 Please do not report bugs (crashes, incorrect behaviour) without reproducing on a tmux built from the latest code in Git.

-To run tmux without a config and get logs, run:

-    tmux -Ltest kill-server
-    tmux -vv -Ltest -f/dev/null new

-Then reproduce the problem, exit tmux, and attach the `tmux-server-*.log` file from the current directory to the issue.

 # Information

 Please fill the following information.
 It is very important that at least the